boostercloud/booster/docs/documentation/README.md

 8. [Deployment](08-deployment.md): Deploy your application!
 9. [REST API reference](09-rest-api.md): REST API reference.

-* [Frequently asked questions (FAQ)](faq.md): Questions and common issues people usually come up with when using Booster
+You can also visit the [Frequently asked questions (FAQ)](faq.md), where you'll find questions and common issues people usually come up with when using Booster